 Prior to publication, candidate statements are available for public examination for 10 days beginning immediately following the filing deadline.
 During the public examination period, the Registrar of Voters or any voter of the jurisdiction may seek a writ of mandate or an injunction requiring that any or all material in the candidate statement be amended or deleted (Cal.
 Elec.
 Code §13313(b)).

-In addition to seeking a writ of mandate or an injunction, the Registrar of Voters may strike any language not in compliance with California Elections Code or Registrar of Voters policy.
+In addition to seeking a writ of mandate or an injunction, the Registrar of Voters may strike any language not in compliance with California Elections Code.

 2. Candidate Statement Composition